wuegaki/wuegaki.github.io/output.md

 #### Papers in conference proceedings, edited volumes and book reviews

+- **Uegaki, Wataru**.
+Non-local use of the Japanese excessive marker *sugi* as an overtly QRed degree quantifier.
+R. Okabe, J. Yashima, Y. Kubota and T. Isono eds., *The Joy and Enjoyment of Linguistic Research: A Festschrift for Takane Ito*.
-- Roelofsen, Floris and **Wataru Uegaki**. to appear.
-Searching for a universal constraint on the possible denotations of clause-embedding predicates. *Proceedings of SALT 30*. [[current draft PDF](https://semanticsarchive.net/Archive/mI0YWFjM/paper.pdf)]
+- Roelofsen, Floris and **Wataru Uegaki**.
+2021.
+Searching for a universal constraint on the possible denotations of clause-embedding predicates. *Proceedings of SALT 30*. [[DOI](https://doi.org/10.3765/salt.v30i0.4834)]
 - **Uegaki, Wataru**.
 2020.
 Review of *Composing questions* (by Hadas Kotek). _Language_ 96(4): 946--951. [[URL](https://muse.jhu.edu/article/775372)]
 - **Uegaki, Wataru**.
 2018.
 On the projection of the presupposition of embedded questions. *Proceedings of SALT 28*. [[DOI](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/28.789)]
 - **Uegaki, Wataru** and Floris Roelofsen.
 2018.
 Do modals take propositions or sets of propositions?
 Evidence from Japanese *darou*. *Proceedings of SALT 28*. [[DOI](https://journals.linguisticsociety.org/proceedings/index.php/SALT/article/view/28.809)]